 A native Southern Californian, Harry grew up, pursued a degree in landscape architecture (B.S., California State Polytechnic University, Pomona, 1978), and raised his family there.
 His ceramic arts practice also began there alongside his 40-year career in landscape architecture.
 He founded his own landscape architecture and urban design firm in 1994 in San Diego, California.
 After its founding, IVY Landscape Architects quickly became a sought-after landscape design studio, successfully completing projects throughout the southwest region of the United States.
 Harry directed the design and operations activities at IVY for twenty-four years before moving to the Inland Northwest.

 His art practice has been nurtured and expanded by his recent experiences and explorations at Washington State University.
 Harry became a member of Saranac Art Projects, a not-for-profit artist cooperative in May of 2020, where he serves as its public relations officer.
 Both his home, where he lives with his wife Colette, and his studio are in north Spokane, Washington.
-In addition to his studio art practice, Harry is a member of the Fine Arts Faculty at Eastern Washington University in Cheney and Gonzaga University in Spokane.
+In addition to his studio art practice, Harry maintains an Adjunct Faculty position in the Art Department at Gonzaga University and serves as their Art Technician.

 Thanks again for visiting and please check back often.